Seaweed Algebras and the Index Statistic for Partitions: Preliminaries

 \subsection{Bernoulli Polynomials}

-We first recall important facts about the Bernoulli polynomials $B_n(x)$.
+We first recall important facts about the {\it Bernoulli polynomials} $B_n(x)$.
 These polynomials are defined classically by their generating function

-The Bernoulli numbers are the constant terms of these polynomials, i.e. $B_n = B_n(0)$.
+The {\it Bernoulli numbers} are the constant terms of these polynomials, i.e. $B_n = B_n(0)$.
 The Bernoulli polynomials appear prominently throughout number theory and satisfy many interesting and important properties.
-However, in our application, we will need only one value.
-The Bernoulli polynomials appear as coefficients in certain infinite series closely related to $G(q)$, and in this setting the only properties of Bernoulli polynomials which interest us are their size in the interval $[0,1]$.
-Here, Lehmer \cite{Lehmer} proved the bound
+In our application, what will matter is that the Bernoulli polynomials appear within coefficients in certain infinite series closely related to $G(q)$, and we need to know their size in the interval $[0,1]$ in order to bound these coefficients.
+In particular, Lehmer \cite{Lehmer} proved\footnote{This is an application of the Fourier expansion for the Bernoulli polynomials.} for $n \geq 2$ and $0 \leq x \leq 1$ the bound

 We will also make use of the infinite series

 where $0 < r \leq t$ are integers.
 Due to Lehmer's bound, this Laurent expansion is absolutely convergent in the punctured disk $0 < |z| < 2\pi$.
 This absolute convergence is important for producing effective estimates of certain infinite sums related to $G(q)$, which will be seen in Lemma \ref{B_rt Bound}.